adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 *Cool* front-end developers are always *pushing the envelope*, jumping out of their seat to use the latest and greatest and shiniest of UI frameworks and libraries.

-They are often found bridging the gap between native apps and web and so will strive to make the UI look and behave like an app. *Which app?* you may ask. *iPhone?
+They're often found bridging the gap between native apps and web and so will strive to make the UI look and behave like an app. *Which app?* you may ask. *iPhone?
 Android?
 What version?* All good questions, alas another topic altogether.

-However, there is another kind of front-end developer, the *boring* front-end developer.
-Here is an ode to the *boring* front-end developer, *BFED* if you will.
+However, there's another kind of front-end developer, the *boring* front-end developer.
+Here's an ode to the *boring* front-end developer, *BFED* if you will.

 ## Browser support